 During her political tenure, Mary served as a Minister of State at the Department of Social Welfare in 1981, where she commenced work on an integrated Children’s Bill.
 She served as a TD (Teachta Dála) for 16 years for Dublin North West constituency and latterly sponsored a campaign to ban physical punishment of children.
 Her interest in children’s issues remained a constant in her career and led to her next career move in 1999 having taken two years out with her family.

 Mary joined CARI as National Director CARI in 1999 and has overall responsibility for the management and direction of CARI.
-In 2002, she became CARI’s first CEO in a new national structure.
-In that time, she oversaw a major expansion of the CARI organisation.
-Currently, she is focused on steering CARI through a time of cuts and rationalisation.
+In 2002, she became CARI’s first CEO in a new national structure and has served in that role since.

 In 2005, Mary completed an MSc in Psychoanalytic Studies in DBS and went on to achieve an MSc in Psychoanalysis from UCD; having completed the course in St. Vincent’s University Hospital in Dublin.